Can't Stop is a game involving rolling dice and knowing when to stop pushing one's luck.

 - One advanced 3 steps on column 7, 2 steps on column 8, and 1 step on column 9, after previously have advanced 4 steps on column 6 and 3 steps on column 9.
 They roll the dice and cannot advance.
 The temporary markers are removed and the progress markers remain at 4 steps on column 6 and 3 steps on column 9.

 Completing A Column

-When one decides to stop and they have reached the end of some column, that column is scored for that player and no other player may advance in that column.
+When one decides to stop and they have reached the end of a column, that column is scored for that player and no other player may advance in that column.
 For example, if column 5 has been scored and one splits a 2,3,4,5 to 2,3 and 4,5, they cannot advance on column 5 because it has been scored.

-When one scores three columns, they win.
+When one completes three columns, they win.

 The strategy of the game revolves on knowing when to stop.
 As one keeps playing, they still have the risk of losing all progress on the turn; stopping will save the progress but gives the other players a turn each.
 Knowing which is more beneficial helps.